 The two main characters are brothers, Jonatan and his younger brother Karl, who he affectionately calls Rusky.
 Their surname is Lion but they come to be known as Lionheart.
 They have a very special bond and Karl adores his older brother; in return Jonatan dotes on his younger brother, but there is something that is being kept from Karl and all too soon he comes to find out just exactly what his brother, mother and close family friends have been hiding from him.

 The book is very powerful emotionally, I’ll be honest I was in tears by page 11, yes, page 11!
 It hits hard and fast very early on but then you get to follow the boys adventures in Nangijala.
 What is Nangijala?
 Now, if I were to explain that, I think it would spoil the story, so I will let you discover that for yourself.

 In Nangijala, the brothers face many challenges that will test their courage and bravery.
 They have to battle against an evil tyrant, Tengil, his army and Katla; who everyone fears and for good reasons.
 They have to discover who their friends are and who will betray them, and they must have the courage and determination to lead those who want to fight for their freedom.
 The brothers soon learn the hard and sad consequences of battling against Tengil and his forces.
 Together they must prepare for their biggest battle ever.

 Journey with The Brothers Lionheart on their adventures in Nangijala.

-I wouldn’t recommend it for very young children as some of the subject may be a little too dark for them but for everyone else, I really, REALLY recommend this as a MUST READ.
+I wouldn’t recommend it for very young children as some of the subjects maybe a little too dark for them but for everyone else, I really, REALLY recommend this as a MUST READ.
 It is so beautifully written and Astrid Lindgren has such an articulate way with her words.
-She tackles difficult subjects so effortlessly, which is why I say this is a must read.
+She tackles difficult subjects so effortlessly, which is why I say this is a must-read.
 If you have not read this as a child, then read it now and still enjoy this wonderful book.